IvanLi-CN/Display-Ambient-Light-Desktop/README.md

 1. Visit the [Releases page](../../releases)
 2. Look for releases tagged with `dev-` prefix
-3. Download the appropriate installer for your platform
+3. Download the macOS DMG installer
 4. **Note**: Development builds may contain bugs and are not recommended for production use

 For more details, see [Development Builds Documentation](docs/development-builds.md).